KannonZenetism/zenetism-field-physics/lattice-mathematics/LM02-mathematical-commentary.md

 ### 5.1 Poles and Spectral Anchors

 The spectral characterization of the poles is stable and precise.
-Aion (⚫) as the two-sided spectral boundary at \( \lambda = 0 \), Khaon (♾) as the asymptotic dispersive boundary \( |\lambda| \to \infty \), and Zenon (🕳️) as extra-spectral and precausal — these identifications are consistent across the series and are not modified by LM03–LM06.
-The Dual Spectrum Lemma resolves as a mirror about zero, with Aion as the convergence point from both directions.
+Aion (⚫) as the two-sided spectral boundary at \( \lambda = 0 \), Khaon (♾) as the asymptotic dispersive boundary \( |\lambda| \to \infty \), and Zenon (🕳️) as extra-spectral and trans-structural — these identifications are consistent across the series and are not modified by LM03–LM06.
+The Polar Spectrum Lemma resolves as a mirror about zero, with Aion as the convergence point from both directions.

 ### 5.2 Theon and the EOB-Membrane Interface